 - Reduction in risk, safety, or environmental impact

-Whatever maintenance productivity means to you, CMMS software can help you measure it.
+Whatever maintenance productivity means to you, CMMS software can help you with maintenance productivity and performance measurements.

 How CMMS Software Measures Maintenance Productivity